QHacks/hacker-dashboard/README.md

 `npm run test-watch`

+**Run the test suite with coverage data being sent to Coveralls:**

+`npm run test-with-coverage`

+> NOTE: You likely won't need to do this and it will fail because some
+> environment variables are required.

 When developing locally make sure to use the Lerna commands to run scripts across projects and to add dependencies to individual or multiple projects.
 Lerna has a concept called scopes, this allows you to scope commands to specific